 Location rules

 They say location is everything.
-Village Home 33 was within walking distance of the property’s River House, where an intimate, yet lively bar awaited.
-Here too, was the destination for nightly s’mores.
-Two oversized, stone fire pits crackled with fire just as the sun disappeared from view.
-Nearby, a rolling cart was heaped with a variety of flavored marshmallows and bars of milk chocolate.
+Village Home 33 was within walking distance of the property’s River House, where an intimate yet lively bar awaited.
+Here, too, was the destination for nightly s’mores.
+Two oversized stone fire pits crackled with fire just as the sun disappeared from view.
+Nearby, a rolling cart was heaped with various flavored marshmallows and milk chocolate bars.
 An indulgence for any age, indeed.

 S'mores pit at night